Jump ahead to

 - Breach Notification

-Businesses that do not follow the regulation face penalties or huge fine amounts.
-These fine amounts can range from 4% of global turnover or 20 million Euros whichever is highest based on the extent of the breach.
+Businesses that do not follow the regulation face penalties of massive amounts.
+These acceptable amounts can range from 4% of global turnover to 20 million Euros, whichever is highest based on the extent of the breach.
 Further, data subjects also possess the right to sue companies/individuals who have violated their data privacy as per GDPR.

-Organizations that have faced data breaches due to external forces are required to notify the data subjects within 72 hours of such breach.
+Organizations that have faced data breaches due to external forces must notify the data subjects within 72 hours of such breaches.
 In addition, businesses need to provide data subjects with a notification stating how the personal data is being used and whether it is accessible by a third party.
-This entitles data subjects to exercise their rights and withhold their consent and prevent the organization from using the data for other purposes.
+This entitles data subjects to exercise their rights, withhold their consent, and prevent the organization from using the data for other purposes.

 Exceptions of GDPR

-A separate article under the regulation specifies the list of organizations that need not comply with EU GDPR.
-Under this article, the law states a list of circumstances when personal data cannot be protected.
-Some examples of these situations include defense, financial security, crime prevention, public health concerns, and so on.
-Also, EU members are permitted to apply for specific exemptions.
+A separate article under the regulation specifies the list of organizations that do not comply with EU GDPR.
+Under this article, the law states circumstances when personal data cannot be protected.
+Examples of these situations include defense, financial security, crime prevention, public health concerns, etc. Also, EU members are permitted to apply for specific exemptions.

-The extensive articles and chapters of GDPR require organizations to hire professionals certified with EU GDPR Practitioners for instilling the compliance process.
-These professionals execute best practices within the organization to secure sensitive data whilst aligning them with the regulation.
-In addition to the practices, GDPR Practitioners can train and create awareness among employees regarding the security of highly sensitive information acquired by the organization.
-Besides, entities are further required to comply with separate regulations imposed by member states of the European Union.
+Regardless of geographical location, the GDPR has broad ramifications for all EU individuals and organizations doing business in EU.
+Businesses who wish to provide products or services to EU citizens must comply with the GDPR’s strict penalties.
+The extensive articles and chapters of GDPR require organizations to hire professionals certified with EU GDPR Practitioners to instill the compliance process.
+These professionals execute best practices within the organization to secure sensitive data while aligning them with the regulation.
+In addition to the practices, GDPR Practitioners can train and create awareness among employees regarding the security of sensitive information acquired by the organization.
+Besides, entities are further required to comply with different regulations imposed by European Union member states.